campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 Author URI: http://calebzahnd.com
 Description: This plugin uses the ESV Bible Web Service API to provide an easy way to display scripture in the ESV translation using WordPress shortcodes.
 Author: Caleb Zahnd
-Contributors: calebzahnd
+Contributors: calebzahnd campg2003
 Tags: shortcode, Bible, church, English Standard Version, scripture
-Version: 1.0.2
+Version: 1.0.21
 Requires at least: 2.5
-Tested up to: 3.3.1
+Tested up to: 3.8.1
 Stable tag: 1.0.2

 This plugin uses the ESV Bible Web Service API to provide an easy way to display scripture in the ESV translation using WordPress shortcodes.

 == Description ==

 This plugin uses the ESV Bible Web Service API to provide an easy way to display scripture in the ESV translation on a WordPress installation.
 Using WordPress shortcodes, you can quickly display lengthy passages or single verses in your WordPress posts.
+You can also have the passages cached using the WordPress Transients API.
+The hash tag under which  the entry is cached is formed by "ESV" followed by the result of applying md5() to the URL used to fetch the passage.

 == Installation ==